rdsea/iCOMOTSensors/utils/CSVSensorSplit/readme.md

 This utility script splits a large sensor `.csv` file efficiently into chuncks of 100000 lines[^1].
 This should be done to enable parallel stream of sensors (for example in the GPOn scenario)/

+Alternatively, we can also use https://csvkit.readthedocs.io/en/latest/  for splitting the files

 #### requirements
 * python3
 * pandas